Programs

 The focus of this series is on visually expressing curiosity about what we observe, rather than creating polished botanical art.
 In all sessions, Kate will be available for questions and individual instruction during field journaling time.
 All skill levels are welcome; "art" is in the experience itself.

-NEW 4-WEEK Series Led by AGNES WONG
+NEW 4-WEEK ART Series Led by AGNES WONG

 Wednesdays from 1:00 - 3:00pm